muellan/metacache/docs/building.md

 ## Reference Genome Files
-Must be in (uncompressed) FASTA or FASTQ format.
+Must be in FASTA or FASTQ format.
+If MetaCache was compiled with the zlib compression library (which is the default), the input files can also be compressed.

 You can either specify all input genome files separately:
 ```